Experimental Sand Casting

 Central Scotland School of Jewellery, Craft Central, High Street, Dunblane

-Please note: Classes may occasionally be cancelled due to unforeseen circumstances or insufficient bookings.
-Should this occur, you will be notified no later than the day before the scheduled class and will receive a full refund.
+Please note that classes may be cancelled if there are insufficient bookings.
+In the unlikely event of a cancellation, you will be notified the day before the scheduled class and will receive a full refund.

 You may also like…